Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Heat flow and spectral multipliers on the dual

-Thus $\lambda(\theta)$ is the eigenvalue function of the graph Laplacian in the character basis on $K(X,A)$: it measures how strongly the mode $\chi_\theta$ oscillates across the edges of $(X/A,\overline d_1)$, and it is everywhere nonnegative.
 In the next subsection, we use the heat multipliers $\theta\mapsto e^{-t\lambda(\theta)}$ and their Fourier-Stieltjes transforms to build translation-invariant heat kernels on $K(X,A)$ that play the role of Gaussian kernels on virtual persistence diagrams.